I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv-validate-profile.md

 <p>For more information about the Native 802.11 XML schema, refer to the Microsoft Windows SDK
     documentation.</p>

-<p>The operating system calls the
-    <i>Dot11ExtIhvValidateProfile</i> function to verify the user-specified settings for a network profile
-    before the profile is processed or saved.</p>

-<p>When the
-    <i>Dot11ExtIhvValidateProfile</i> function is called, the IHV Extensions DLL follows these guidelines:</p>

-<p>The IHV Extensions DLL verifies that the user-specified profile settings are valid for the general
-      attributes of the basic service set (BSS) network to which the profile will be applied.
-The BSS network attributes are referenced through the
-      <i>pIhvProfileParams</i> parameter.</p>

-<p>If the user data is valid for the network profile extensions,
-      <i>Dot11ExtIhvValidateProfile</i> must return ERROR_SUCCESS.
-Otherwise, the function must return an
-      appropriate error code from the ERROR_xxxx values defined in Winerror.h.</p>

-<p>The IHV Extensions DLL provides more information regarding the results of the validation of the user
-      data.
-The DLL must set *
-      <i>pdwReasonCode</i> to one of the following:</p>

-<p>L2_REASON_CODE_SUCCESS, if the user data is valid.</p>

-<p>An appropriate L2_REASON_CODE_xxxx error value, if the user data is not valid.</p>

-<p>An IHV-defined value in the range from L2_REASON_CODE_IHV_BASE to (L2_REASON_CODE_IHV_BASE+
-        L2_REASON_CODE_GROUP_SIZE-1), regardless of the validity of the user data.</p>

-<p>For more information about the Native 802.11 XML schema, refer to the Microsoft Windows SDK
-    documentation.</p>

 ## -requirements
 <table>
 <tr>